 Configuration of Guests and Lodging

 Usually one to six guests stay on the property at any given time.
 Stays are typically from three to eight weeks.
-Indoor lodging is in the casita, cafe or in the main house.
+Indoor lodging is in the casita, cafe bedroom or in the main house.
 Lodging may be shared, and is not necessarily private.
 There are showers in the casita and main house.
 There are additional bathrooms/showers behind the cafe.
 You will not necessarily be staying in the same location on the farm your entire stay.

 We receive work/stay guests through 7 pm.
 On your final day, plan to checkout no later than 11 am.